cuteday/KiRaRay/tests/README.md

 Keep rendering thresholds and assertions here.
 Reusable image calculations belong in `common/scripts/image_metrics.py` and must remain independent of native renderer imports.

-Future benchmark scripts and their own configs belong in a top-level `benchmarks/` directory, with results beneath `<build>/benchmarks/<configuration>/<run>/`.
-They should import `krr` and generic image metrics rather than importing the test runners.
-No benchmark scaffold is needed until those scripts are added.
+Benchmark scripts and their own configs live in the top-level `benchmarks/` directory, with results beneath `<build>/benchmarks/<configuration>/<run>/`.
+See the [benchmark guide](../benchmarks/README.md) for timing runs, optional profiler captures, and offline analysis.
+Benchmarks import `krr` and reusable helpers rather than importing test runners.